Stay Smart in Luanda

 - Carry only the cash you expect to use that day.

-- Keep digital copies of ID, visa and insurance in a secure cloud folder with offline access.
+- Store digital copies of key documents in a secure cloud folder with offline access.

-- Ask locals you trust about current conditions, practical routes and safer hours.
+- Ask trusted locals about current conditions, practical routes and better time windows.

 - Dress in a calm, low-key way if you want to attract less attention.